-A short public video that explains what Sendwithus does, and integrates well into our website design.
+A short, public video that explains what Sendwithus does and that integrates well into our website design.
 We were looking for something in the vein of great startup videos that came before us, like AirBnb, Listia, and PushForPizza.

-Here are the things we had to start: a month, a small budget and some ideas on what the video should look like.
+Here are the things we had to start: a month, a small budget, and a few ideas on what the video should look like.
 We didn’t have the budget to get a production team or six months to make a flawless video.
 Perhaps more importantly, six months from now our product could look very different from what we showcase today.
-Using resources we already had, we wanted a professional quality video that would add to our website and emphasize the solutions we provide.
+Using resources we already had, we wanted a professional quality video that would compliment our website and emphasize the solutions we provide.
 To do this, we had to distill the core offering of sendwithus into a few simple ideas:

-- An API that can be used by developers to send email through the ESP.
+- An API that can be used by developers to send email through an ESP.

 This process is what we wanted to illustrate with the video.

-Our planned month breakdown was something like one week for finalizing a script and storyboard.
-One week for trying out different production tools and two weeks to produce the final product – very linear.
-Also very idealistic.
+Our planned, one-month breakdown was something like one week for finalizing a script and storyboard, one week for trying out different production tools, and two weeks to produce the final product.
+Very idealistic.

 What actually happened was a few days to write the first script and storyboard, one week to go into production, a couple days of feedback, one more week of rewriting the script and storyboard and then production for the remainder of the time.
 In retrospect, this seems a little obvious, but here we are.